 - A. Provide products, spare parts, and maintenance materials in quantities specified in each Section, in addition to that used for construction of work.
-Coordinate with Best Buy, deliver to Project site and obtain receipt prior to final payment.
-Refer to Appendix 01 7800.03 for list. - B. Prepare instructions and data by personnel experienced in maintenance and operation of described products.
+Coordinate with Best Buy, deliver to Project site and obtain receipt prior to final payment. - B. Prepare instructions and data by personnel experienced in maintenance and operation of described products.